berkley4/ungoogled-chromium-debian/.github/README.md

 - A new ungoogled-chromium-libraries package (likely not needed by everyone)
 - Bundled libpng - avoids an upstream debian bug (see [here](https://github.com/ungoogled-software/ungoogled-chromium-debian/issues/169))
 - Google translate - optional build support via a patch to re-enable this functionality
-- Chromecast - optional build support (untested and experimental)
+- Disable mDNS and service discovery - optional build support

 ___Build system___